In New Zealand, groundwater is a valuable supply of fresh water for drinking water, irrigation and industry, and many of our streams and lakes.

 Groundwater is a vital resource for New Zealand.
 It is widely used as a source of drinking water, whether by individual households with their own wells, or by communities and cities including Christchurch and Wellington.
 Groundwater is also used for irrigation and industry.
 It feeds many streams and lakes.
 Understanding the quality of groundwater helps us to manage land uses that affect it and the uses that depend on it.

-Pathogens, nitrate and other contaminants can affect the suitability of groundwater for various uses.
+Pathogens, nitrate-nitrogen (nitrate) and other contaminants can affect the suitability of groundwater for various uses.
 Groundwater contaminants, especially nitrate and phosphorus, can also affect water quality in spring-fed streams and lakes.
 Over-use of groundwater in coastal areas can draw seawater into aquifers, rendering the groundwater unsuitable for drinking or irrigation.

-Data collected by regional councils and unitary authorities shows that while most groundwater is of very good quality, contamination from E. coli and nitrate does occur.
-All groundwater is potentially vulnerable to pathogen contamination (indicated by E. coli), so people should have their well water tested regularly.
-Nitrate concentrations exceed drinking-water standards in some wells, and long-term trends are variable, with roughly equal numbers of wells displaying improving and degrading trends.
+The data collected by regional councils and unitary authorities shows that while most groundwater in New Zealand is of very good quality, contamination from E. coli and nitrate does occur.
+All groundwater is potentially vulnerable to pathogen contamination (indicated by E. coli), so people should have their well water tested regularly if the water is used for drinking or preparing food.
+Nitrate concentrations exceed Drinking Water Standards for New Zealand in some wells, and long-term trends are variable, with roughly equal numbers of wells displaying improving and degrading trends.
 Seawater intrusion is not widespread, but continued monitoring is important so that we know if the situation changes.

-This national picture presents an aggregated view of the state of long-term monitored wells and how the groundwater quality has changed over the past ten years.
+This national picture presents an aggregated view of the state of groundwater quality in long-term monitoring wells and how the groundwater quality has changed over the past ten years.
+To see regional and local variations, we encourage you to explore the data from individual regional pages.

 LAWA evaluates the five groundwater quality indicators against various thresholds, depending on the indicator.
 The state for any given year is a median value based on available data over the previous five years, except for E. coli where we report on whether E. coli has been detected at all over the previous five years.
 For more detail on how state values are calculated for groundwater quality, see this factsheet.

-The higher nitrate concentrations are generally found in areas of intensive agriculture, either grazing (for example Canterbury, Southland and Waikato) or vegetable farming (such as Pukekohe in Auckland and the Horowhenua in Manawatu-Whanganui).
+The higher nitrate concentrations are generally found in areas of intensive agriculture, either grazing (for example Canterbury, Southland, Taranaki and Waikato) or vegetable farming (such as Pukekohe in Auckland and the Horowhenua in Manawatū-Whanganui).
 A few regions, such as Bay of Plenty, Gisborne and Marlborough, appear to have relatively low concentrations.

-Nitrate-nitrogen concentrations have been fairly stable at the national level over the past ten years (Figure 1), though at a regional level, there is a mix of areas with improving and degrading trends.
+While nitrate-nitrogen concentrations have been fairly stable at the national level over the past ten years (Figure 1), at a regional level there is a mix of areas with improving and degrading trends.
 For more detailed information, you can browse LAWA to look at state and trends at individual wells.

 Nitrate-Nitrogen

 Figure 1.
-Changes in the state of nitrate-nitrogen concentrations from 2011-2020 in groundwater from the 623 wells where there were enough data to determine a result each year.
-The location of these monitoring sites is shown on the map.
+Changes in the state of nitrate-nitrogen concentrations from 2013-2022 in groundwater from the 692 wells where there were enough data to determine a result each year.
+The location of these monitoring sites and the current state result (2022) is shown on the map.

 There are no environmental or health thresholds for DRP concentrations in groundwater, so the results shown on LAWA are based on the distribution of the data.
-Approximately one third of the sites shown on LAWA fall into each of the three categories shown on the map and in Figure 2.
+Approximately one third of the sites shown on LAWA fall into each of the three categories.

 DRP can leach into groundwater from farm land, but for the most part, DRP concentrations in groundwater are related to aquifer material.
 Groundwater in volcanic rocks or limestone aquifers tends to have higher DRP concentrations because the aquifer material contains more phosphorus.
 This explains many of the higher DRP concentrations in the volcanic areas of Northland, Taranaki and Bay of Plenty, or in limestone aquifers in Hawke’s Bay and northern Canterbury.